Kupamanduka

 Amartya Sen opines that its meaning carries a caution in opposition to insularity.
 Kupamanduka denotes a propensity to bigotry and intolerance and the inability to be positive, or paranoia.
 Mohammad Bakri Musa likens it to the Malay language phrase katak di bawah tempurong (frogs under a coconut shell).
 The story of the Koopamanduka is often told to children in India and forms a part of many folktales.
-A similar idiom (chengyu), :zh:井底之蛙, is also used in Chinese folklore.
+A similar idiom (chengyu), :zh:井底之蛙 by Chinese philosopher Zhuang Zhou is also used in Chinese folklore.

+The "frog in the well" narrative gained traction in the West following Swami Vivekananda's speech at the Parliament of the World's Religions in Chicago on 15th September 1893, where he used the parable to explain the origins of religious intolerance.